 In Ottawa’s west end, in the Greenbelt of the City, you and your family will love exploring Pinhey Forest.
 It’s especially amazing to know that it’s home to Ottawa’s only sand dune complex.
 The forest boasts a trail over 6 km long for hiking, snowshoeing and cross country skiing.
 There is free parking and picnic areas to help make a day out of your journey.

+This one is closed until May, but we wanted to put it on your radar for when it’s open.
 Despite the name, Pink Lake in Quebec isn’t actually pink, but it is a beautiful setting to hike.
 The special lake is unique because of it’s ecology—the upper and lower layers of the lake don’t mix.
 We feel a great conversation with the kids can happen before you go about the makeup of the water!
 The turquoise/green colour of the water is special to the area and helps make this a very popular trail to hike.
 This is about a 2 km hike and some spots include stairs, and the Pink Lake lookout is accessible.

 Bird watchers will be excited to head to Stony Swamp, southwest of Ottawa.
 The forests, wetlands and swamps are home to many little critters.
 With 40 km of trails, including some you can bike on, this is a great destination for the family.
 There’s also a Wild Bird Care Centre if you find a bird in distress.